javedshahzad/capacitor-speaker-phone-toggle/README.md

 ```
 import { AudioToggle } from 'capacitor-speaker-phone-toggle';
 ```
-### If you face any error, please check permission in your AndroidManifest.xml file
+### In Android, If you face sound is not toggling, please check permission in your AndroidManifest.xml file
 ```
     <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS"/>
     <uses-permission android:name="android.permission.BLUETOOTH_CONNECT"/>